 23: Trust Your Instincts!

 This one is easily overlooked – and incredibly important.

 You are a walking surveillance network.
 Your body sees and hears more things than you could ever process into coherent thought.
 Let’s call it your “spidey sense” — the ability to sense danger.

-Your body might be sensing signs of danger, before your brain is fully aware of it.
+Your body might sense signs of danger before your brain is fully aware.